 Jaime Herrera (2009 SRI) and Dr. Laura Dugan, Criminology and Criminal Justice: "Unattributed and Attributed Suicide Attacks for Quarter One of 2008"

 It was a great opportunity to learn from the very knowledgeable and experienced professionals of the START team.
-START held weekly Summer Enrichment Series discussions where a presenter from the team or special guests from other centers of research would present his/her interests or work linked with various topics and current events related toterrorism.
-There were also bi-weekly meetings which also went well because they were a great way to make sure me and the other interns were progressing properly and to see what other interns at START were doing in their projects.
+START held weekly Summer Enrichment Series discussions where a presenter from the team or special guests from other centers of research would present his/her interests or work linked with various topics and current events related to terrorism.
+There were also bi-weekly meetings which also went well because they were a great way to make sure I and the other interns were progressing properly and to see what other interns at START were doing in their projects.
 Both of my mentors made sure to guide me while I put my research presentation together and gave me great advice.
-They definitely introduced me to many ideas pertaining to terrorism and helped me think about my future career.
+They introduced me to many ideas on terrorism and helped me think about my future career.
 I found the SRI program very informing and rewarding.